Ankit-kumar19/CounterApp/README.md

 The key feature of is this counter app is that when the count value is even the background Color is different and when the value is odd the background color is different.
 # Tech Used
-The app is coded in HTML5 , CSS & Javascript languages
+The app is coded in HTML5 , CSS & Javascript .